Piers Corbyn: Let London Live

 In January 2021, it was announced that Corbyn would stand for his own party, Let London Live, in the 2021 London mayoral election and 2021 London Assembly election.
 On 19 April, Corbyn told the BBC that if he were to be elected then he would "end lockdown on day one as mayor".
 He finished 11th with 20,604 votes (0.8%) in the mayoral election, while his party finished 12th on the London-wide list with 15,755 votes.
 He stood for Let London Live in the 2022 Southwark London Borough Council election.

 He stood as a candidate in the 2023 Uxbridge and South Ruislip by-election for Let London Live; Corbyn finished 11th of 17 candidates, receiving 101 votes (0.3%).

 Let London Live was deregistered as a political party in November 2023.

 As an independent he stood in Bermondsey and Old Southwark constituency in the 2024 general election; he received 403 votes (1.1%).

+In 2025 it was announced he had joined Your Party which had been co-founded by his brother earlier that year.
+In 2026 Piers Corbyn stood for the Central Executive Committee of Your Party in the London region.
+He was not elected coming 10th out of 13 candidates.